All Episodes

 And this is what we are doing now.

-We we we have to we don't have that footage, but we can inform people through through our research and et cetera.
+We don't have that footage, but we can inform people through our research and etc.

-So we want to achieve basically the same level of information and um and and that is basically that that will trigger the next steps.
+And that is basically that will trigger the next steps.

-I I support the the I support Taiwanese people and I support the Chinese ethnicity as people and I support human dignity and I'm opposed to human suffering.
+I support Taiwanese people, and I support Chinese ethnicity as people, and I support human dignity, and I'm opposed to human suffering.

 But I also know that the United States and Western governments are in an information war against China.